-Mario, a young philanderer, receives 13 antique chairs in a bad state by inheritance and decides to sell off them to get some money.
-Afterwards he gets to know that one of them contains documents worth a lot of money.
-So he begins an adventurous trip to regain possession of the chair.
-On the way he meets many strange people who would like to help or to swindle him.
-Written by
+Young philanderer inherits 13 ratty antique chairs and decides to sell them off to get some money.
+Later he learns that one of them contains documents worth a lot of money, so he begins an adventurous trip to regain possession of the chair.
+On the way he meets many strange people, some who want to help and some who want to swindle him.

 See more »